Published online Aug 26, 2020. doi: 10.4252/wjsc.v12.i8.879

 Mesenchymal stem cells (MSCs) have been reported to possess immune regulatory effects in innate and adaptive immune reactions.
 MSCs can mediate intercellular communications by releasing extracellular vesicles (EVs), which deliver functional molecules to targeted cells.
 MSC derived EVs (MSC-EVs) confer altering effects on many immune cells, including T lymphocytes, B lymphocytes, natural killer cells, dendritic cells, and macrophages.
 A large number of studies have suggested that MSC-EVs participate in regulating autoimmunity related diseases.
 This characteristic of MSC-EVs makes them be potential biomarkers for the diagnosis and treatment of autoimmunity related diseases.

-Literature search was conducted in PubMed to retrieve the articles published between 2010 and 2020 in the English language.
-The keywords, such as “MSCs,” “EVs,” “exosome,” “autoimmunity,” “tumor immunity,” and “transplantation immunity,” and Boolean operator “AND” and “NOT” coalesced admirably to be used for searching studies on the specific molecular mechanisms of MSC-EVs in many immune cell types and many autoimmunity related diseases.
+Literature search was conducted in PubMed to retrieve articles published between 2010 and 2020 in the English language.
+The keywords, such as “MSCs,” “EVs,” “autoimmune responses,” “immune cells,” and “autoimmunity related diseases,” and Boolean operator “AND” and “NOT” coalesced admirably to be used for searching in vitro studies on the specific molecular mechanisms of MSC-EVs in many immune cell types and many autoimmunity related diseases.
 Studies that did not investigate the molecular mechanisms of MSC-EVs in the occurrence and development of autoimmune diseases were excluded.

-A total of 96 articles were chosen for final reference lists.
-After analyzing those publications, we found that it had been well documented that MSC-EVs have the ability to induce multiple immune cells, like T lymphocytes, B lymphocytes, natural killer cells, dendritic cells, and macrophages, to regulate immune responses in innate immunity and adaptive immunity.
+A large number of articles were retrieved and their abstracts were skimmed.
+When analyzing the publications, we found that it has been well documented that MSC-EVs have the ability to induce multiple immune cells, like T lymphocytes, B lymphocytes, natural killer cells, dendritic cells, and macrophages, to regulate immune responses in innate immunity and adaptive immunity.
 Many validated EVs-delivered molecules have been identified as key biomarkers, such as proteins, lipids, and nucleotides.
 Some EVs-encapsulated functional molecules can serve as promising therapeutic targets particularly for autoimmune disease.

-MSC-EVs play an equally important part in the differentiation, activation, and proliferation of immune cells, and they may become potential biomarkers for diagnosis and treatment of autoimmunity related diseases.
+MSC-EVs play an important part in the differentiation, activation, and proliferation of immune cells, and they may become potential biomarkers for the diagnosis and treatment of autoimmunity related diseases.